intel/CPU-Manager-for-Kubernetes/docs/operator.md

 provided in [`cmk-rbac-rules`][cmk-rbac-rules] manifest.
 In this case operator must also use provided serviceaccount manifest as well.

+#### Kubernetes 1.7
+From Kubernetes 1.7 [Custom Resource Definitions] has replaced [Third Party Resource].
+Only in Kubernetes 1.7 both are compatible.
+Operator must [migrate] from TRP to CRD.
+To [`cmk-rbac-rules`][cmk-rbac-rules] manifest ClusterRole and ClusterRoleBindings have been added for CRD.
+CMK will detect the version Kubernetes itself and will be use [Custom Resource Definitions] if Kubernetes version is 1.7 else [Third Party Resource] to create Nodereport and Reconcilereport.

 ## Setting up the cluster.
 https://kubernetes.io/docs/admin/authorization/rbac/#rolebinding-and-clusterrolebinding
 This section describes the setup required to use the `CMK` software.